PeterHolderrieth/Steerable_CNPs/README.md

 ## Installation

-To install this repository
+To use this repository, one can simply clone it and  install requirements specified in `requirements.txt`.

-- We used [PyTorch](https://https://pytorch.org/) as a library for automatic differentation.
+Please note this installs additional packages used for visualization.
+In particular, we use:

-- We made use of the library [E(2)-Steerable CNNs](https://github.com/QUVA-Lab/e2cnn)
+- [PyTorch](https://https://pytorch.org/) as a library for automatic differentation.
-for any group-related tasks.
+-  the library [E(2)-Steerable CNNs](https://github.com/QUVA-Lab/e2cnn) for any group-related tasks and an implementation of Steerable CNNs.
-- We used the [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview) data set giving grided global weather data.
+- the [ERA5](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-land?tab=overview) data set giving grided global weather data.
+We share a full download and pre-processing script to extract the data set we use.

 ## Structure of the repository
 The core implementation of SteerCNPs are all files in the root.
 The folder "tasks" gives the two main tasks (data sets+ data loading scripts) which we have given our model: GP vector field data and